inclusive-design/financial-inclusion/src/collections/chapters/en/narrative-3-managing-finances-for-racialized-single-parents-with-disabilities.md

 ---
 uuid: ca63a0bc-27d1-42cd-9179-8db396857f53
-title: 'Narrative 3: Managing finances for racialized single parents with disabilities'
+title: 'Narrative 3: **Managing finances for racialized single parents** with disabilities'
 shortTitle: Narrative 3
 nav: true
 type: narrative
 order: 7
 parent: 85dafcfd-1302-4ed5-8f67-0c43a05e639a
----
+backgroundImage: /assets/uploads/narrative-3.jpg
+introduction: |-
   ### The Research

   Racialized Canadians—about 26% of the population—frequently report poor treatment and bias when dealing with financial institutions.
 They are more likely to be pitched inappropriate financial products compared to non-racialized customers. _(Share, 2023)_

   In Canada, about 1 in 3 women experience economic abuse—meaning their partner controls access to money, coerces debt, or sabotages employment. _(Canadian Centre for Financial Well-Being & Economic Abuse Awareness, 2023)_

   In 2020, nearly 26% of individuals in single-parent families lived on a low income—almost four times the rate for couple families with children. _(Statistics Canada, 2023)_
+---
 ### Lakshmi, 23 (and Naya, 5)

 _Surrey, British Columbia_